Firesphere/silverstripe-solr-search/contributing.md

 If you've completed all these steps, we _will_ invest significant time and energy in giving your PR a detailed code review.
-This is a powerful and beneficial process which can not only improve the code, but can also help you learn to be a better engineer and a better Go programmer—and the same goes for us!
+This is a powerful and beneficial process which can not only improve the code, but can also help you learn to be a better software engineer—and the same goes for us!

 ## Expect to be taken seriously